Ateuluz/studio/termux_setup/README_termux.md

     *   It also runs `npm install -g npm` to ensure npm is up-to-date.

 4.  **Get Your App Code:**
-    You have a few options:
+    *   **Recommended Location:** Store your Node Weaver app folder within your Termux home directory.
+This simplifies access and avoids potential issues with Android's scoped storage.
+Examples:
+        *   Directly in home: `/data/data/com.termux/files/home/node-weaver-app`
+        *   Inside a subfolder like 'projects': `/data/data/com.termux/files/home/projects/node-weaver-app`
+    *   **Methods to get the code:**
         *   **Using Git (Recommended):** If your project is on GitHub or another Git repository:
             ```bash
+            # Navigate to where you want to store the app, e.g., Termux home
+            cd ~
             git clone <your_repository_url> node-weaver-app
             cd node-weaver-app
             ```
-        Replace `<your_repository_url>` with the actual URL.
+            Replace `<your_repository_url>` with the actual URL of your Node Weaver project.
-    *   **Copying Files:** Manually copy your entire project folder to your Termux home directory (e.g., into a folder named `node-weaver-app`).
+        *   **Copying Files:** Manually copy your entire project folder to your chosen Termux location.
 You can do this via USB, cloud storage, or other file transfer methods.
-The path in Termux will typically be `/data/data/com.termux/files/home/node-weaver-app`.

 5.  **Navigate to Project Directory:**
-    Open Termux and navigate to your project folder:
+    Open Termux and navigate to your project folder (e.g., `cd ~/node-weaver-app` or `cd ~/projects/node-weaver-app`).
+Make sure to edit the `APP_DIR` variable in `start_nodeweaver.sh` to match this location.
-    ```bash
-    cd /path/to/your/node-weaver-app
-    ```
-    (e.g., `cd node-weaver-app` if you cloned it into the Termux home directory, or `cd /data/data/com.termux/files/home/node-weaver-app` if you copied it there directly).

 6.  **Install Project Dependencies:**
     Inside your project directory, run: